Klaipėda Region: German ultimatum

-Still, the reunion with Germany was welcomed by the majority of the population, both by Germans and by Memelanders.
+Still, the reunion with Germany was welcomed by the majority of the population, both Germans and Memelanders.

 According to the treaty, the citizens of the Memel Territory were allowed to choose their citizenship: either German or Lithuanian.
-303 people or, counting family members, 585, asked for Lithuanian citizenship but only 20 requests were granted.
+303 people or, counting family members, 585, asked for Lithuanian citizenship, but only 20 requests were granted.
 Another term stated that persons who had settled in the Memel Territory during the occupation period from 1923 to 1939 should emigrate.
 About 8,900 Lithuanians did so.
 At the same time, Germany expelled about 1,300 local Memel and Lithuanian Jews and about 40 Prussian Lithuanians.